naiymu/konnichiwa/README.md

 a pretty good job in creating an out-of-the-box usable virtualhost.

 ## Permissions
-Make sure your server software (apache/nginx/etc) has the permissions to write to the **holy directory**.
+Make sure your server software (apache/nginx/etc) and php-fpm (if using) have the permissions to read/write to the **holy directory**.
 For me (on apache), the following steps worked:
 * First of all check if the virtualhost has permissions `Require all Granted` for `<Directory /var/www/[VIRTUALHOST]>`.